We believe that all people have the right to live, grow and find employment in their community

 The Cluster Program was developed in May 1999 to bridge the gap between supported living and life skills.
-Individuals live in their own apartments with support from staff 16 hours per day (AiMHi provides support from staff for as many hours as needed by the people living in the Clusters), for such things as life skills, interpersonal skills, recreational opportunities, assistance in accessing the community, medication, and medical support.
+Individuals live in their own apartments with support from employees 16 hours per day, 7 days a week (AiMHi provides support from employees for as many hours as needed by the people living in the Clusters), for such things as life skills, interpersonal skills, recreational opportunities, assistance in accessing the community, medication, and medical support.

 Individuals in the program must be 19 or older, have some daily living skills, be able to demonstrate safe cooking skills and not require assistance between 11:00 p.m. at night and 7:00 a.m. in the morning, unless it is an emergency.
 Individuals will have the skills necessary to get along with others or the ability and willingness to work on acquiring these skills.

 Individuals have the option of participating in group cluster activities and must be willing to work towards gaining independence by accepting training from AiMHi Cluster Employees.
 The Manager and Community Living Services Social Worker will determine a person’s eligibility for the Program.

 Home Living Options

 AiMHi – Prince George Association for Community Living believes that all people have the right to live, grow up and find employment in their own community.
 Living in an AiMHi home is one of the options available for adults who have a developmental disability and children and youth with special needs.

 Individuals who require minimal to considerable support to reside in the community may choose to live with 1–5 people in a house of their choice.
 Support is provided by staff 24 hours a day, 365 days per year.

-Service Plans are developed for each person.
-This is a clear statement of the programs which will be implemented and reviewed on a monthly basis.
+Person Centered Service Plans are developed for each person.
+This is a clear statement of the programs and goals which will be implemented and reviewed on a monthly basis.